puppetlabs/puppetlabs-node_manager/README.md

 all other other environments.
 Default: `false`

 * `parent`<br />
 The UID for the data group.
-Default: ``
+Can be specified by group name or UID.
+Default: `default`

 * `rules`<br />
 An array of classification rules.
 Default (empty hash): `{}`